vidstack/player/README.md

 > Vidstack Uploader is not available yet.
 Tap the watch button above to get notified of any
 > developments.

-Headless uploader component to send files directly up to storage (e.g., S3), or to your favorite streaming provider (e.g., Cloudflare Stream or Mux) to start encoding.
+Headless uploader component for sending files directly up to storage or encoding.

 ## Analytics